jfern2011/abort/README.md

 ## Usage

-cd abort
+cd abort/
 mkdir build && cd build
 cmake ..
 make

 Note that this project imports GoogleTest as a submodule to build the unit test